TL;DR

 [Company name] Team

-Set your post-purchase email sequence so that after 2 or 3 weeks, the customer receives another email from you, where you ask them to share the impression of their purchase.
+Set your post-purchase sequence so that after 2 or 3 weeks, the customer receives another email from you asking them to share their impression of their purchase.

 Save this text template for your post-purchase campaign: